 This is our entry page to Lugo in Galicia.
 To the right you will see a menu bar containing link buttons that will take you to themed pages featuring Lugo's old city, its Roman wall, its monumental Cathedral plus information about the areas fiestas, beaches and more.
 You can use these buttons to navigate around this section and explore the city in detail.
 There are plenty of photographs for the casual browser and you can return to this page at any time by hitting the Lugo button in the left menu bar.

-Lugo is one of Galicia’s four and its northern shores are in the "rias altas", or upper bays of the region.
+Lugo is one of Galicia's four Provinces and its northern shores are in the "rias altas", or upper bays of the region.
 Although not yet on the international vacationers list of "must see" destinations, the province has much to endear it including a walled town in its capital city and many typical Galician towns and villages.

 Why visit Lugo?